 Psalm 139:7–10 (NKJV) — Where can I go from Your Spirit?
 Or where can I flee from Your presence?
 If I ascend into heaven, You are there; If I make my bed in hell, behold, You are there.
 If I take the wings of the morning, And dwell in the uttermost parts of the sea, Even there Your hand shall lead me, And Your right hand shall hold me.

 God’s presence exists everywhere.
-He is not like you and I who are limited spatially.
+He is not like you and me, who are limited spatially.

 The main point presented here is that the Holy Spirit is the personal presence of God and that God’s presence is not limited by space like it is for humans.
-God’s presence is everywhere due to his divine nature.
+On the contrary, God’s presence is everywhere due to his divine nature.

 Baptized In the Holy Spirit